 We all have the same 24 hours in a day, and it is up to us to determine how we choose to allocate them.
 Have you ever been invited to something by a group of peers and said yes, even though it forced you to give up something of more value that you needed to do?
 Have you been asked to do something by a boss or colleague even though you did not have the capacity to do it without dropping something else?

 Saying no actually brings us physical and emotional discomfort in these situations.
 What we have to pause and remember before answering these requests is whether to politely say no, and regret it for a moment, or begrudgingly say yes and regret it for days, weeks, months, or years.

 I want to challenge you, before the end of the day today, to set aside 15 quiet minutes alone to think about all the important things you are not able to focus on because of the things to which you should have said no. Make a list of the three to seven things that are most important to you.
 The next time somebody asks you to do something, pause and ask yourself, “Will this harm my capacity to focus on the important few things?”
 If yes, then smile, and give them a polite, “No.”

-To learn more about how The TRACTION Hub can help you clarify, simplify, and achieve your vision—whether for your business or for your personal life, contact us.
+To learn more about how The TRACTION Hub can help you and your organization clarify, simplify, and achieve your vision, contact us.

 Written by Michael Erath, Master Facilitator, Certified EOS Implementer™, Best-Selling Author and Founder of The Traction Hub